ptrpfa/BusJourneyPlanner/README.md

     - Programs in this folder are generally not required to be executed as the necessary information have already been obtained, unless you are planning on setting up the database from scratch again.
 More instructions will be provided in the [program usage](#program-usage) section below.
 2. Flask Application
     - Used to run the main user interface for the Journey Planner application.
+    - Used to run the Telegram chat-based interface for the Journey Planner application.
     - This folder holds all necessary program components for getting the user's inputs, processing the path to a given destination, and outputting the results.

 ## Getting Started